Make-School-Courses/Full-Stack-Python/README.md

 ### Quizzes

-There will be **10 quizzes** held during this course. **Please reference the above schedule for quiz topics and dates.** These quizzes will be used in place of a final exam.
-Your lowest two quiz scores will be dropped, so your _total quiz score will be based off of the other eight.
+There will be **8 quizzes** held during this course. **Please reference the above schedule for quiz topics and dates.** These quizzes will be used in place of a final exam.
+Your lowest two quiz scores will be dropped, so your total quiz score will be based off of the other eight.

 Quizzes will cover all topics outlined in the schedule, with the **exception** of the following: